-First, figure 1 graphs the key variable in the regression on business organizational form: the percent drop in 2-year after-tax income if the firm chooses to operate in non-corporate, instead of corporate, form.
-The graph shows the average values separately for each quartile of the owner business revenue distribution.
+Figure 2 graphs the key variable in the regression on business organizational form: the percent drop in 2-year after-tax income if the firm chooses to operate in noncorporate, instead of corporate, form.
+Similar to Figure 1, the graph shows the average values separately for each quartile of the owner business revenue distribution.
+(Note, however, that while Figure 1 only shows the tax incentives for year t, Figure 2 shows the tax incentives as modeled in equation (2), i.e. based on tax rates in year t and t + 1.)

-Figure 1: The percent drop in present value of 2-period net-of-tax income if a corporation were instead non-corporate.58
+Figure 2: The percent drop in present value of 2-period net-of-tax income if a corporation were instead non-corporate.55